sintharic/cmutils/README.md

 `contMech` is a continuum mechanical contact simulation program developed in the group of Prof. Dr. Martin Müser at Saarland University, Germany.
 As of 2022, the `contMech` repository is *not* public.
 Only this `cmutils` repository was made public to grant access to any `contMech` users who do not have a GitHub account.

-Documentation can be found at https://sintharic.github.io/cmutils/.
+Documentation can be found at https://sintharic.github.io/cmutils/, which is work in progress.

 --------------------------------------------------------------------------------